Trading patterns and prices in the Tunisian Interbank foreign exchange market: evidence from high frequency data.

 Clark, Ephraim A. and Zenaidi, Amel and Hachicha, A. (2006) Trading patterns and prices in the Tunisian Interbank foreign exchange market: evidence from high frequency data.
 Euro-Mediterranean economics and finance review, 1 (1). pp. 97-115.

 Full text is not in this repository.

-|Research Areas:||Business School > Accounting and Finance|
+|Research Areas:||A. > Business School > Accounting and Finance|

-|Deposited On:||24 Feb 2009 13:32|
+|Date Deposited:||24 Feb 2009 13:32|